The Difference Between a Dutch Oven & A Camp Dutch Oven

 These cast iron pots are called Casserole Dishes in English-speaking countries other than the United States.
 The word casserole is French for pot.

-The French company, Le Creuset, started making their own version of Dutch ovens in the early 1920s but used a "non-porous interior enamel allowing for easy cleaning and eliminating the need to season the cast iron."
+The French company, Le Creuset, started making their own version of Dutch ovens in the early 1920s.
+However, it used a "non-porous interior enamel allowing for easy cleaning and eliminating the need to season the cast iron."

 I have a few different-sized Le Creusets and love them for their design and beauty.
 They are perfect for many of my stews and braises and look great on the table when serving.